siwka/gilded_rosebud/README.md

 ## Suggestions for Constraints

 * Conditionals vs. Polymorphism
-    * no conditional statements
-    * no loops
+    * begin by using exclusively conditionals/loops
+    * convert to polymorphism (no conditionals/loops)
 * Primitives vs. Objects
+    * begin by using exclusively primitives (int/float/string/etc.)
-    * Express domain concepts as simple primitives and arrays of primitives
+    * collections should be arrays of primitives
-    * Express domain concepts purely as custom objects and custom collection objects
+    * convert to composed objects (all values as objects)
+    * collections become single enumerable objects
-* Mutability vs. Immutability
+* Mutability vs. Immutability \*
-    * all ideas are represented as state
+    * begin with all domain concepts represented with state
-    * all ideas simple structures passed through a set of functions
+    * convert to simple structures passed through sets of functions
-* No Magic Values
 * Method Size
-    * limit length to five lines or fewer
-    * limit length to one line
-    * put all logic in single class methods
+    * begin with all behavior in a single method
+    * extract methods no longer than 5 lines
+    * extract methods no longer than 2 lines

+\* Immutability will require changes to the specs.
+This is part of the challenge.

 ## Installation

+Any version of Ruby at or above 1.9.3 should work just fine.

 If you have RSpec installed globally, there is nothing you need to do.
 If you need to install it, the easiest way is to use bundler to install the